ivosdc/svelte-generic-crud-table/README.md

 # svelte-generic-crud-table

-A minimal Self-Contained svelte table example.
+A self-containing svelte table component with inline edit option.

 Allows CRUD-operations for Object-Arrays.

 ## Install